budavariam/budavariam.github.io/content/posts/2021-09-25-calendar-based-absence-reporting.md

 Currently it's a free to use, if a script reaches a quota or limitation, it throws an exception with a message that gives more detailed information of the problem.

+### Service Status

+In case you face an error that really should not happen, there's a chance that the service has some temporary issues.
+You can check the [outage logs](https://developers.google.com/apps-script/guides/support/outage-log) for detailed information on incidents.

 ### My former experience

 This is my second project in this platform.